oracle-livelabs/multicloud/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

 ## Introduction

-In this lab you will create a 3-node Kubernetes cluster configured with all of the necessary network resources.
+In this lab, you will create a 3-node Kubernetes cluster configured with all of the necessary network resources.
 The nodes will be deployed in different availability domains to ensure high availability.

 For more information about OKE and custom cluster deployment, see the [Oracle Container Engine](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) documentation.